galshaif/global-yemen/_pages/valleysongs.md

   </tr>
 </table>
 <p align="justify">
-<i>Translator’s note: F.B.H. sorrow now turns into anger as even more years pass with no sign of her husband’s return.
+<b>Translator’s note:</b> <i> F.B.H. sorrow now turns into anger as even more years pass with no sign of her husband’s return.
 She curses him for not returning to her during her childbearing years.
 Nor does he divorce her freeing her to remarry and find a more honorable place in another’s home.</i>
 </p>
 </body>
 </html>